-Today however, the approval process is completely performed by approved VA lenders.
+Today, however, the approval process is completely performed by approved VA lenders.
 The VA doesn't approve the loan but does issue the requirements that lenders must follow if the lender expects to receive the VA loan guarantee.
 From debt ratios to employment history, it's all up to the lender.
 And that of course includes the creditworthiness of the borrower.
-What are the credit requirements for a VA loan?

-Credit Score Evolution
+VA Loan: Credit Score Evolution

 Prior to the introduction of credit scores, a VA lender would review a credit report line item by line item to manually evaluate a credit report.
-The credit report contains information about a trade line, how much is owed, the monthly payments and whether or not the payments were made more than 30, 60 or 90 days late.
+The credit report contains information about a tradeline, how much is owed, the monthly payments and whether or not the payments were made more than 30, 60 or 90 days late.
 The report also listed any outstanding or paid collection items, charge-offs and judgments.
 If the underwriter saw any derogatory credit, unless it was a missed payment or two, the loan would likely be declined.

-The FICO company devised a complex analysis of payment patterns to produce a three digit number reflecting a borrower's credit past as a way to predict the future.
+Then, the FICO company devised a complex analysis of payment patterns to produce a three-digit number reflecting a borrower's credit past as a way to predict the future.
 This number ranges from 300 to 850 and the higher the number, the better the credit.
 The three main credit agencies, Experian, Equifax and Transunion all use the FICO model and report their scores to a VA lender when asked.
 The numbers will be similar to one another but rarely exactly the same.

 Bankruptcies, Foreclosures and VA Loans

-It's true that a bankruptcy or a foreclosure can stay on your credit report for seven years but that doesn't mean you have to wait that long in order to use your VA home loan benefit.
+It's true that a bankruptcy or a foreclosure can stay on your credit report for seven years, but that doesn't mean you have to wait that long in order to use your VA home loan benefit.
 In fact, in the instance of a foreclosure, you may qualify if more than two years have passed since the foreclosure date.
 If you used your VA entitlement and it was involved in the foreclosure, the amount of the entitlement in the foreclosure must be redeemed.

 The most important payment to keep current is your rent in addition to your utility payments and mobile phone bill.
-Some VA lenders can use such payments as evidence of timely payment and is called "alternative" credit.
+Some VA lenders can use such payments as evidence of timely payment as "alternative" credit.
 A bankruptcy or a foreclosure will hurt your scores, but eligible veterans can repair the damage to the credit report sooner rather than later.
 It's done every single day.

-When in Doubt, Ask a Lender
+VA Loan: When in Doubt, Ask a Lender

-If you're navigating the process of reestablishing your credit after a bankruptcy or foreclosure, or simply aren't sure if your credit will suffice for a loan, the best way to get an answer is to use our VA loan finder to see if you qualify for a loan.
+If you're navigating the process of re-establishing your credit after a bankruptcy or foreclosure or simply aren't sure if your credit will suffice for a loan, the best way to get an answer is to use our VA loan finder to see if you qualify for a loan.
 If so, the lender will be happy to address your questions and guide you through the process.